AluBhorta/sam-ts-docker-template/README.md

 # sam-ts-docker-template

-build and deploy serverless docker node lambdas using aws sam cli.
+build and deploy serverless typescript docker apps with the sam cli and github ci/cd.

 ## prerequisites